sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to create a new random API Key for the user.**

 A JSON request body containing a "name" property is required.
-If number of maximum keys is reached, HTTP 403 will be returned.
+If the number of maximum keys is reached, HTTP 403 will be returned.

 There is a limit of 100 API Keys on your account.